Overview of model-driven app special column properties

 - Show All Views: All views are available.

 - Show Selected Views: When you choose this option you can use the Ctrl key and your cursor to choose which views to show.
 The Lookup view for the table can’t be de-selected.

 |First list relationship||Second list relationship||Available?|

-On the formatting tab, two option fields have the following formatting choices:
+On the formatting tab, Yes/No columns have the following formatting choices:

 Two radio buttons: Two labeled controls with labels.
 Only one may be selected.

 Checkbox: A single checkbox to set the true value, otherwise false.

 List: A drop-down list containing both values.

 Multiple lines of text and single line of text columns that use the